 The metadata. json file can also be used to define canned queries, as a more powerful alternative to SQL views.

-• extra css urls/extra js urls in metadata
+• extra_css_urls/extra_js_urls in metadata

 A mechanism in the metadata. json format for adding custom CSS and JS urls.

 Create a metadata. json file that looks like this: